s-mcdonough/rtniow/README.md

 have a modern enough compiler.

 ## Dependencies
-Catch2 is the unit test framework, it is fetched by CMake at configuration time.
+RTNIOW uses Catch2 as its unit test framework.
+Catch2 is fetched by CMake at configuration time.